Itaipu Dam: Paraná River rerouted

 On October 14, 1978, the Paraná River had its route changed, which allowed a section of the riverbed to dry so the dam could be built there.

 Agreement by Brazil, Paraguay, and Argentina

 The construction of the dam was first contested by Argentina, but the negotiations and resolution of the dispute ended up setting the basis for Argentine–Brazilian integration later on.

-An important diplomatic settlement was reached with the signing of the Acordo Tripartite by Brazil, Paraguay and Argentina, on October 19, 1979.
-This agreement established the allowed river levels and how much they could change as a result of the various hydroelectrical undertakings in the watershed that was shared by the three countries.
+An important diplomatic settlement was reached with the signing of the Acordo Tripartite by Brazil, Paraguay, and Argentina, on October 19, 1979.
+This agreement established the allowed river levels and how much they could change as a result of the various hydroelectric undertakings in the watershed that was shared by the three countries.

 Formation of the lake

 The reservoir began its formation on October 13, 1982, when the dam works were completed and the side canal's gates were closed.
 Throughout this period, heavy rains and flooding accelerated the filling of the reservoir as the water rose 100 m and reached the gates of the spillway on October 27.